-- 2. watched all relevant instructional videos (1-2 hours) - 3. attempted the in-class study exercises.
+2. watched all relevant instructional videos (1-2 hours)

+3. attempted the in-class study exercises.
 (2-4 hours)

 Classes will be taught on the assumption that students are fully prepared for class and are thus familiar with the necessary content for the week.
 Much of class time will be devoted to hands-on application of course theory through collaborative problem solving.
+Classes will NOT be recorded, so it is incumbent on students to attend class, and to follow up with class mates to gather missed material, and or announcements should they miss class.